-The key to getting the best mortgage interest rates correlates with the risk level lenders and banks perceive you carry.
-Banks lend money to make money, so they are very selective as to whom they choose to lend to, aiming to have clients they feel confidant with.
+The key to getting the best mortgage interest rate depends on the risk level lenders and banks determine that you carry.
+Banks lend money to make money, so they are very selective as to who they choose to lend to, and their goal is to have clients that they feel confident with.

-We accumulated for you a few insights to help you get the best mortgage deal.
-Some of the following insights come from our long-term exposure to the mortgage market and some are conclusions detailed in a recent study conducted by Bank of Canada*:
+Below are a few insights to help you get the best mortgage deal.
+Some of the following advice comes from our long-term exposure to the mortgage market and some are conclusions detailed in a recent study conducted by Bank of Canada*:

-- Banks will usually start with offering you higher rates than they have – especially if you are an existing client.
+- Banks will usually start with offering you higher rates than they have – This is especially true if you are an existing client.
 New clients get much better deals.
-Skilled negotiators and well-informed clients will get the best, and the rest of us will “enjoy” much lesser deals.
+Skilled negotiators and well-informed clients will get the best, so come prepared or you will have to “enjoy” much lesser deals.

 - Using a mortgage broker creates competition.
 The broker gets you multiple quotes that are strongly correlated with lower rates.

-- Although it’s important to start with a great rate, it is even more important to create flexibilities that will allow you to switch lenders during the term and save in the future.
-Call us to learn about the most important flexibilities, you would want to make sure to include in your mortgage.
+- Although it’s important to start with a great rate, it is even more important to create flexibilities in your mortgage contract that will allow you to switch lenders during the term and save in the future.
+Call us to learn about the most important flexibilities that you need to include in your mortgage.

 - Usually the best fixed rates will be offered with restrictions.
-They will allow you to save money in the initial stage, but you won’t be able to improve your situation during the term, causing you to loose out on thousands of dollars in savings.
+They will allow you to save money in the initial stage, but you won’t be able to improve your situation during the term, causing you to lose out on thousands of dollars in savings in the future.

-- In the last 12 years in Canada, trends show that with the variable rate, homeowners were able to save more then with a fixed rate.
-The decision to take a fluctuating (variable) rate has to be done on a personal opinion and in reference to your style, needs and future plans.
-We at Sneg mortgage team, create for you a plan relying on your personal preferences and style.
-This plan has to take into consideration the term nature (open or closed), the length (3, 4, 5 years or more), rate type (variable or fixed), amortization, prepayment privileges, penalty options and much more.
+- In the past 12 years in Canada, trends show that with the variable rate, homeowners were able to save more than with a fixed rate.
+The decision to take a fluctuating or variable rate has to be based on your personal comfort and financial style, needs, and future plans.
+We at Sneg Mortgage Team, will create a plan for you relying on your personal preferences and style.
+This plan has to take into consideration the nature of the term (open or closed), the length (3, 4, 5 years or more), rate type (variable or fixed), amortization, prepayment privileges, penalty options and much more.

-- Good preparation is the key.
-It will allow you to win a bidding war, purchase your house for a lower price (while offering a shorter time to remove subjects), and negotiate your mortgage with more lenders.
-An extensive preparation process includes good analysis of the needs, a review of supporting documents such as the credit report, income confirmation, employment letter, NOA (notice of assessment), and down payment verification.
-Good preparation allows time to find the obstacles and correct them.
-It also allows us enough time to negotiate the rate on your behalf.
+- Good preparation is key.
+This will allow you to win a bidding war, purchase your house for a lower price (while offering a shorter time to remove subjects), and negotiate your mortgage with more lenders.
+An extensive preparation process includes good analysis of your needs, a review of supporting documents such as the credit report, income confirmation, employment letter, NOA (notice of assessment), and down payment verification.
+This preparation allows time to find the obstacles and correct them and also allows us enough time to negotiate the rate on your behalf.

 - Lenders prefer larger mortgages and will give them priority over smaller ones.
 They put the same effort and have the same expenses (appraisals, underwriting, legal costs etc.) no matter the size of the mortgage.
-In the long run, they are getting paid for the final balance, so larger mortgages are more desirable.
+In the long run, they are getting paid for the final balance, so larger mortgages are more desirable on their end.